SillyFreak/typst-scrutinize/examination/src/question.typ

 /// Locates the most recently defined question;
 /// within a @@q() call, that is the question _currently_ being defined.
-/// The located question's metadata is used to call the provided function.
 ///
+/// If a function is provided as a parameter, the located question's metadata is used
+/// to call it and content is returned.
-/// If the optional `loc` is provided, that location is used and the function's result is returned directly;
+/// If a location is provided instead, the question's metadata is located there and returned directly.
-/// otherwise, the result will be converted to a `content` by the necessary call to `locate`.
 ///
 /// Example:
 ///